drupalglacier/glacier_deploy/README.md

 `./setup.sh --environment-directory=/path/to/envirnonment --project-machine-name=project --project-human-readable-name=Project --account-mail=mail@mail.com --account-name=admin --database=database --database-username=username --database-password=password --database-host=127.0.0.1`

 ### snapshot.sh
+Create a backup of your code, files and database.
+The `snapshot.sh` script is a wrapper around `drush archive-dump`.
+The script creates a tar.gz file in your backup directory (specified in your `config.cfg` file) with the current date and timestamp as file name.
+If you want to specify a custom file name, you can do so with the `file-name` option (e.g. `./snapshot.sh --file-name=customfilename`).

 ### build.sh
+Use the `build.sh` script to run all steps necessary to build your Drupal system after you made changes to features or the make file.
+Running `./build.sh` creates a snapshot of the current state (you can prevent this by adding the `-no-snapshot` option), puts your site in maintenance mode (except on the dev environment), builds the make file, updates the database (`drush updatedb`) and reverts all features (`drush features-revert-all`).

 ### deploy_ftp.sh
+If it is not possible to use Git for deployment (e.g. on cheap shared hosting), you can use the `deploy_ftp.sh` script to deploy via a FTP connection.
+The script uses the [LFTP](http://lftp.yar.ru/) commmand line tool to mirror the complete docroot of your project to the FTP server spcified in your `config.cfg`.
+Keep in mind that deploying to an FTP server takes much more time than using Git.
+Furthermore you must run the commands from `build.sh` manually after FTP deployment.
+Don't forget to bill you client the extra time.

 ## About
 Github: https://github.com/drupalglacier/glacier_deploy